Growli

 Dark brown spots with yellow halos, expanding from the leaf base or edges, are usually root rot from overwatering.
 Stop watering, let soil dry completely, and unpot to check roots if the trunk feels soft.
 Multiple irregular dark spots scattered across leaves can be bacterial leaf spot — improve air circulation and remove affected leaves.

-How does Growli help with fiddle leaf fig care?
+How to clean fiddle leaf fig leaves?

 Related articles